ghapsara/guruhhapsara.dev/src/content/2021-08-22-grokking-ansible-and-terraform/index.md

 Terraform wires up infrastructure resource definitions and intelligently figures out how to build them.
 We outsource the complexity of programatic provisioning to terraform.
 We're free from the obligation of telling what to do and we're alluding to telling what should our infrastructure look like instead.
 This is big.

 To make it a fair, I want to point out a little bit of my noisy opposition to terraform provisioner.
 Terraform does provide a way to run scripts against machines as well.
 We can run shell / bash scripts in target hosts with terraform.
-However, writing complicated scripts like database installs, configuring zookeper, etc which often necessitate running complex long scripts is daunting.
+However, writing long complicated automations in pure scripts such as database installs, configuring zookeper, etc is daunting.

 Ansible playbooks abstracts scripts in yaml and provides plenty of utilities around templating which dilutes the stiffness of bash scripts.
 A side of that, there are many open source reusable ansible roles available that we can employ.

 Remote tasks execution is cool.
 Imagine there's a need to install a database to 20 virtual machines, I don't need to forthrightly scp and ssh to these machines one by one to run my script, ansible will do it for me.

 Nevertheless, this practice is actually deceiving at some points.
-Remote exec reaches a tipping point when it comes a need to scale out machines.
+Remote exec reaches a tipping point when it has to deal with a need to scale out machines.
 When we add another virtual machine, we have to run our provisioning script again.
+The investment of provisioning is diminshed here.

 Virtual machines custom images come to rescue.
 This is one of prerequisites to make virtual machines to be scaleable.
 Instead of running automation against running machines, we can build a custom image packed with dependencies and make virtual machines loaded with dependencies since their first boots.